-- ▶ Deer: The combined bag limit for deer in Region 7B is three.
-The bag limit for antlerless mule (black-tailed) deer is one.
-The bag limit for mule (black-tailed) deer bucks is one.
-The bag limit for antlerless whitetailed deer is one.
-The bag limit for whitetailed deer bucks is one. - ▶ Grouse:The regional daily aggregate bag limit for grouse: blue (dusky), spruce (Franklin), ruffed is 10.
+- ▶ Deer: The combined bag limit for deer in Region 7B is two.
+The bag limit for mule (black-tailed) deer is one.
+The bag limit for white-tailed deer is two, only one of which may be a buck, and one of which may be antlerless. - Grouse: The regional daily aggregate bag limit for grouse: blue (dusky), spruce (Franklin), ruffed is 10.
 The regional daily bag limit for ptarmigan is 10.
 The regional daily bag limit for sharp tailed grouse is 3.